AlcoholRehabHelp Logo

 5 Potential Causes of Throwing Up Blood After Drinking

 There are a few reasons why you might throw up blood after drinking alcohol.
-Its important to note that throwing up blood is NOT a normal symptom of a hangover.
+Remember that throwing up blood isn’t a typical hangover symptom.

 Here are five potential causes:

-Two tell-tale signs of gastrointestinal bleeding are vomiting blood and producing a bloody stool.
+Two tell-tale signs of gastrointestinal bleeding are vomiting bright red blood and producing a bloody stool (also known as hematochezia).
 You may notice the blood immediately, especially if it’s bright red.
 Your bodily waste may also appear black or tarry.4

-A peptic ulcer is a sore on the stomach lining or upper part of the small intestine.
-It can form due to stomach acid from bacteria or anti-inflammatory medications.4
+A peptic ulcer is among the most common causes of upper gastrointestinal bleeding.4 It is a sore on the stomach lining or upper part of the small intestine.
+Peptic ulcers can form due to stomach acid from bacteria or anti-inflammatory medications.4

 Some common causes of lower gastrointestinal bleeding include the following.